AHFaria/AHFaria/README.md

 ### ⏰ Coming Soon:
 - **Jiminy Cricket AI Ethics & Bias Checker**:
   -  A guided prompt system for evaluating ethical risks, implicit bias, and model response integrity.
+- **Atlas: Job Role Suitability Assessment GPT**:
+  -  This is an addition to the Atlas Job Suite.
+The Job Role Suitability Assessment GPT evaluates how well a user's resume and portfolio align with a specific job listing provided by the user.